pacifics/PassDao/README.md

 - Refund: to refund the amount that did not fund the Dao.

-- AbortFunding: allows the smart contract creator to abort the funding and refund.
+- AbortFunding: allows the smart contract creator to abort the funding and refund at any time during the presale.

 =